Acanthothecis saxicola

-Acanthothecis saxicola is a species of saxicolous (rock-dwelling) lichen in the family Graphidaceae.
-Found in Brazil, it was formally described as a new species in 2022 by André Aptroot, Robert Lücking, and Marcela Eugenia da Silva M.Cáceres.
-The type specimen was collected near Poço Azul (Riachão, Maranhão) at an altitude of 450 m; here, in a cerrado forest, it was found growing on an overhanging sandstone.
+Acanthothecis saxicola is a species of saxicolous (rock-dwelling) crustose lichen in the family Graphidaceae.
+Found in Brazil, it was formally described as a new species in 2022 by André Aptroot, Robert Lücking, and Marcela Cáceres.
+The type specimen was collected near Poço Azul (Riachão, Maranhão) at an altitude of 450 m; there, in a cerrado forest, it was found growing on an overhanging sandstone.
 The lichen has an ochraceous white thallus lacking a cortex and a prothallus.
 Its asci contains eight spores, and the ascospores are hyaline, measuring 22–30 by 5 μm with 6 to 8 transverse septa.
 Acanthothecis saxicola contains stictic acid, a lichen product detectable using thin-layer chromatography.